Find out how to turn your students' natural inquisitiveness into fun and exciting inquiry-based science.

 During the workshop, you will have the chance to ask an "I wonder" question and pursue an answer by designing and conducting a simple investigation.
 By the conclusion of the two-week workshop, you'll have a working knowledge of plants and an action plan describing goals and classroom activities to engage your students.

 To help make your classroom plant-friendly, you will build a plant growth stand with lights that you will take with you at the end of the workshop, along with pots, soil, ideas and support from the instructors to put your plan (or plants) and students into action.

 Itasca Biological Station and Laboratories | Itasca, MN

 Dr. Susan Wick, University of Minnesota

-Expert elementary teachers
+Expert elementary teacher